Metadrop/ddev-aljibe/README.md

 See [Behat Command Line Tool](https://docs.behat.org/en/latest/user_guide/command_line_tool.html) for more information.

-Keep into account that `behat` command already adds the path to the configuration
+Note that the `behat` command already includes the path to the configuration file

 #### Behat contexts